La Réunion – green oasis in the Indian Ocean

 Distance to Piton Maido approx. 50 km; driving time approx. 1h (per way)

-The days at the L’Ermitage les Bains are spent walking on the beach, sun tanning, snorkelling on the coral reef and doing day trips to the beaches of the neighbouring villages.
+The days at the L’Ermitage les Bains can be spent with walks on the beach, sun tanning, snorkelling on the coral reef and day trips to the beaches of the neighbouring villages.
 A visit to the main village St. Gilles les Bains is also recommended as there is a big variety of shops, coffee shops, restaurants and bars.
-Even though getting up early might seem hard while you are on holiday, try to be up before sunrise to drive to Piton Maidon.
-From there you have a breath-taking view on Cirque de Mafate, the third circular deep valley and the filming location of Jurassic Park.
-The sunrise over the valley makes this misty atmosphere an awesome opportunity for some great photos.
-Thereafter you return to the hotel for breakfast followed by another day at the beach.
+Even though getting up early might seem hard while you are on holiday, you should definitely try to be up before sunrise one day for a drive to Piton Maidon.
+From there you have a breath-taking view on Cirque de Mafate, a deep circular valley and location of the film Jurassic Park.
+The mistyness of the valley at sunrise can make for great photos.
+Thereafter you can drive back to the hotel for breakfast and spend the rest of the day at the beach.
 You spend another night at the hotel Le Nautile.